TaxFoundation/international-tax-competitiveness-index/README.md

 This file creates the tables used in the report.

 ## Designing your own reform scenario
-If you would like to see how a reform might impact a country's rank and score in the _Index_, you only need to adjust a handful of files.
+If you would like to see how a reform might impact a country's rank and score in the _Index_, you need to adjust only a handful of files.

 After downloading the repository you should edit the directory variables in `00_master_file.R` to ensure that the downloaded files paths match where they are located on your computer.
 Then you can run the `00_master_file.R` code up through `#Run code files####`.
-At that point you can run `source("08_index_calculations.R")` to produce the baseline rankings and scores from this year's version of the _Index_.
+At that point you can run `source(“08_index_calculations.R”)` to produce the baseline rankings and scores from this year’s version of the _Index_.
 You may want to save the baseline output `data_2020_run.csv` to a new folder so that the results will not be overwritten in the next step.

 Next, you can create your reform scenario by manipulating the files in the `/final_data` folder.
 For example, if you wanted to test how a reduction in the French corporate tax rate would impact its rank and score, you could edit the `final_index_data_2020.csv` file to change the corporate_rate variable for France to be 15 percent.